 Scotland is home to hundreds of castles, including atmospheric ruins and grand stately homes.

 There are also dramatic clifftop fortresses and fairytale-like castles with beautiful blooming gardens, and everything in-between.
 So almost anywhere you go in Scotland, you’ll find enchanting historical scenes to shoot with your camera.

 On a final note, you should make sure that you take the correct safety precautions before you embark on your photography tour.
 Here are some key tips:

 Let someone know where you are going

 If you are heading into the countryside, it’s a good idea to inform others beforehand.
 You can also have a guide accompany you, as their local knowledge will help you to reach the best spots.

 Scottish weather can be temperamental so you need to be equipped with the right protective gear.

 For any outings to the coast, make yourself aware of the tide times before you head out.

-Despite their tiny size, these pesky insects can be a real nuisance in the summer months (July and August) in certain rural areas.
-They are drawn to still waters such as lochs and are also more active at dawn and dusk.
-Try a protective spray such as Avon Skin So Soft to keep them at bay.
+Despite their tiny size, these pesky insects can be a real nuisance during the summer months (particularly in July and August) in rural areas.
+They are drawn to still waters such as lochs and are more active at dawn and dusk.
+Try a protective insect spray to help keep them at bay.

-Ready to explore Scotland on a photography trip?
-With Nordic Visitor you can travel on a private tour, accompanied by an expert guide who can take you to the places you want to photograph.
+Are you ready to explore Scotland on a photography trip?
+With Nordic Visitor you can travel on a private tour, accompanied by an expert guide who will take you to the places you want to photograph.